RickyDivjakovski/TRDScripting/README.md

 Lines beginning with # are ignored
 To escape a character use ^ before it, you will only need to escape commas(,), open brackets(() and closed brackets())
 ## Usage/Examples

+A sample script file can be downloaded from [here](https://github.com/RickyDivjakovski/TRDScripting/blob/main/TRDScriptSample.txt)

 ```csharp
 Scripting: